-DMD Pathfinders was co-founded in 2014 by Mark Chapman (now Chair) and Jon Hastie (now CEO) after working together for several years on a transition programme for young people with Duchenne, run by Action Duchenne.
+DMD Pathfinders was co-founded in 2014 by Mark Chapman and Jon Rey-Hastie after working together for several years on a transition programme for young people with Duchenne, run by Action Duchenne.
 Through this project, a need was identified for an independent organisation to act as the voice of adults, sharing information and campaigning for better support and services.

 In 2020, with the Covid-19 pandemic and the rapid loss of services for many people living with neuromuscular conditions, DMD Pathfinders took the decision to rebrand itself as Pathfinders Neuromuscular Alliance and to focus on working with and representing people with all neuromuscular disorders, not simply Duchenne muscular dystrophy.